Madeline Kahn: Early life and education

 Madeline Kahn in Hofstra University's 1964 yearbook.

-Kahn was born on September 29, 1942 in Boston, the daughter of Bernard B. Wolfson, a garment manufacturer, and his wife Freda (née Goldberg).
-She was raised in a nonobservant Jewish family.
+Kahn was born on September 29, 1942, in Boston, Massachusetts, the daughter of Bernard B. Wolfson, a garment manufacturer, and his wife Freda (née Goldberg).
+She was raised in a non-observant Jewish family.
 Her parents divorced when Kahn was two, and she moved with her mother to New York City.
 In 1953, Freda married Hiller Kahn, who later adopted Madeline; Freda eventually changed her own name to Paula Kahn.
 Madeline Kahn had two half-siblings: Jeffrey (from her mother's marriage to Kahn) and Robyn (from her father's second marriage).

 In 1948, Kahn was sent to the progressive Manumit School, a boarding school in Bristol, Pennsylvania.
 During that time, her mother pursued her acting dream.
 Kahn soon began acting and performed in a number of school productions.
 In 1960, she graduated from Martin Van Buren High School in Queens, New York, and then earned a drama scholarship to Hofstra University on Long Island.
 At Hofstra, she studied drama, music, and speech therapy.
 Kahn graduated from Hofstra in 1964 with a degree in speech therapy.
 She was a member of a local sorority on campus, Delta Chi Delta.
 She later studied singing in New York City with Beverley Peck Johnson.